-Guayana’s primary focus has been facilitating institutional collaborations and designing and implementing interventions in support of organizations and field programs that seek to contribute to sustainable development in Latin America.
+Guayana’s primary focus has been facilitating institutional collaborations and designing and implementing interventions in support of organizations and field programs that seek to contribute to sustainable development, philanthropy and purpose driven businesses in Latin America.

-She is both an experienced leader and a team player, who has held positions with international non-governmental organizations, philanthropic foundations, and scientific institutions, including, Avina Americas, Fundación Avina, Conservation International, the Carnegie Institution for Science’s Global Ecology Department-DGE at Stanford University, Fundación Tierra Viva and the Center for Development Studies-CENDES at Venezuela’s Central University.
-She has also consulted for Ecology & Environment S.A., the Gordon and Betty Moore Foundation, Porticus Latin America, Fundación Avina and UNESCO’s South-South Cooperation and Sustainable Development Program.
+She is both an experienced leader and a team player, who has held positions with international non-governmental organizations, philanthropic foundation, and scientific institutions in the US and Latin America, including, Avina Americas, Fundación Avina, Conservation International, the Carnegie Institution for Science’s Global Ecology Department-DGE at Stanford University, Fundación Tierra Viva and the Center for Development Studies-CENDES at Venezuela’s Central University.
+She has also consulted for Ecology & Environment S.A., the Gordon and Betty Moore Foundation, Porticus Latin America, Fundación Avina and UNESCO’s South-South Cooperation and Sustainable Development Program, among others.